-Blekinge is located in the south-eastern corner of Sweden and is one of the smallest counties in the country with approximately 153 000 inhabitants in 2011 and 2013.
-Almost all inhabitants in Sweden are registered to a primary care centre.
+Blekinge is located in the south eastern corner of Sweden and is one of the smallest counties with approximately 153 000 inhabitants in 2011 and 2013.
+Almost all inhabitants are registered to a primary care centre in Sweden.
 The majority of funding for primary health care comes from a specific county council tax, both public (operated by the county council) and private care centres.
 Both public and private primary care centres were included in the study.
 We included two cohorts for comparison in this registry based repeated cross-sectional study.
 For the cohorts, we included individuals aged 75 or older listed at a primary care centre in Blekinge on the 31st March 2011 for the first cohort and, for the second cohort, individuals listed on the 31st December 2013.
-Cohort 1 comprised 15361 individuals and cohort 2 comprised 15945 individuals.
 The information campaign to improve care of the population of older adults was active between 2010 and 2014.
-However, due to the possibility of access to data of medication data, the cohorts were chosen for a slightly shorter period.
+However due to possibility of access to data of medication data the cohorts were chosen for a slightly shorter period.
 This is because the 31st March 2011 was the earliest date that we had access to a three-month period of medication data within the local register described below.
-Furthermore, due to changes in how medication data was encrypted in 2014, the 31st December 2013 was chosen to ensure quality of data for the second cohort.
+And due to changes in how medication data was encrypted in 2014 the 31st December 2013 was chosen to ensure quality of data for the second cohort.

 Data source and measurements

-Data on chronic conditions, age and gender in the study were based on anonymised registry information obtained from the County Council of Blekinge from both primary and secondary care.
+Data on chronic conditions, age and gender in the study were based on anonymized registry information obtained from the County Council of Blekinge from both primary and secondary care.

 Use of medications was identified from the county council’s register of dispensed medicines for all inhabitants in Blekinge.
-Data in this register were received by the County Council from the Swedish eHealth Agency.
-It contains the same patient level data on prescribed medicines as the National Prescribed Drug Register at the Swedish National Board of Health and Welfare, but the coverage is restricted to the residents in the county [21, 22].
+Data in this register was received by the County Council from the Swedish eHealth Agency.
+It contains the same patient level data on prescribed medicines as the national Prescribed Drug Register at Swedish National Board of Health and Welfare, but the coverage is restricted to the residents in the county [19, 20].

-In Sweden, prescribed medicines are prescribed for a maximum period of three months within the high-cost threshold for medicines .
-Therefore a three-month period was used to construct a medicine list on both regularly used and as-needed medicines .
+In Sweden, prescribed medicines are prescribed for use at most three months within the high cost threshold for medicines .
+Therefore a three month period was used to construct a medicine list on both regularly used and as-needed medicines .
 If the same drug was dispensed more than once it was still counted only once.
 Since the county council’s register of dispensed medicines does not contain exact dose, we used Defined Daily Doses (DDD) to calculate the duration of the drug exposure.
-We assumed 0.9 DDDs for regularly used medicines based on calculations for regularly used medicines in an older adult population [24, 25].
+We assumed 0.9 DDDs for regularly used medicines based on calculations for regularly used medicines in an older adult population [22, 23].
 Medicines were classified according to the anatomical therapeutic and chemical (ATC) system .
 A constructed medication list was determined for each individual in the cohorts; 31/3 2011 for cohort 1 and 31/12 2013 for cohort 2.
-From this constructed medication list, according to specified definitions, polypharmacy and use of PIM were identified.
+From this constructed medication list, polypharmacy and use of PIM were identified, according to specified definitions.

-Multimorbidity was defined as the number of chronic conditions.
-It was determined by using a validated assessment tool that captures chronic conditions grouped into 60 different categories of diagnoses .
+Multimorbidity was defined as number of chronic conditions.
+It was determined by using a validated assessment tool that captures chronic conditions grouped in 60 different diagnoses categories .
 All information about diagnoses for a two-year period prior to 31/3- 2011 (cohort 1) and 31/12- 2013 (cohort 2) were included.

 All variables were used as categories in the analyses.
 Gender was categorised as male or female and use of PIM; use or no use of PIM.
-Age was categorised into four groups: 75-79, 80-84, 85-89 and ≥90 and number of chronic conditions were divided into five groups or strata: none, one, two to four, five to seven and eight or more, chronic conditions.
-For the descriptive analysis of the cohorts, use of medications were divided into three strata; no-use of medications, use of 1 to 4 medications and use of five or more medications.
-A first descriptive analysis was performed of the two cohorts in the different strata of the variables age, gender, use of PIM, number of chronic conditions and number of medications.
-The differences were analysed using a chi-square test.
+Age was categorised into four groups: 75-<80, 80-<85, 85-<90 and ≥90 and number of chronic conditions was divided into five groups or strata: none, one, two to four, five to seven and eight or more, chronic conditions.
+For the descriptive analysis of the cohorts, use of medications were divided into three strata; no-medication, use of 1 to 4 and use of five or more.
+A first descriptive analysis of the two cohorts in the different strata of the variables age, gender, use of PIM, number of chronic conditions and number of medications was performed.
+The differences were analysed using chi-square test.
 A significance level (α) of 0.05 and 0.001 was used.
-Since polypharmacy is a known risk factor for ADEs, we wanted to analyse the prevalence of polypharmacy in the different strata .
-Therefore, the number of medications was divided into two strata for the rest of the analyses; no use to use of four medications (<5, no-polypharmacy) and use of five or more medications (≥5, polypharmacy).
+Since polypharmacy is a known risk factor for ADEs we wanted to analyse the prevalence of polypharmacy in the different strata .
+Therefore, number of medications was divided into two strata for the rest of the analyses; no use to use of four medications (<5, no-polypharmacy) and use of five or more (≥5, polypharmacy).

 The cohorts were then described and analysed from use of polypharmacy in different strata of the variables age, gender and number of chronic conditions.
-The cohorts were compared using a chi-square test.
-Significance levels (α) of 0.05 (*) and 0.001 (**) were used.
+The cohorts were compared using chi-square test.
+A significance level (α) of 0.05 (*) and 0.001 (**) were used.